 NHSfL had provided feedback on draft declarations only to certain organisations with whom they were experiencing difficulties - this did not include the Trust.
 Ms Abraham had attempted to obtain written confirmation from NHSfL that the Trust's declaration was acceptable, but had only managed to obtain verbal confirmation.

 Once completed, the Declaration would be circulated to Committee members.
+Action: Head of Governance (Interim)

 27/09 Updated NHSLA Standards and Assessments